 If you happen to own a doll with dark brown hair produced by Volland with a mark reading “Patented Sept.
 7, 1915,” you've got a treasure that could be worth more than $1,000.

-This is a very early Raggedy Ann example coveted by collectors.
+This is a very early Raggedy Ann example coveted by many ardent doll collectors.

 Other early names to look for on Raggedy Ann dolls are Molly-'es Doll Outfitters and Georgene Novelties.

-Molly-'es manufactured these dolls from 1935-1938 and Georgene took over from 1938-1963.
-These examples have red hair and printed features on the faces, but can still be worth more than $200 each in good to excellent condition.
+Molly-'es manufactured these dolls from 1935-1938, and then Georgene took over from 1938-1963.
+All these examples have red hair and printed features on the faces, but can still be worth more than $200 each in good to excellent condition.

 Even Knickerbocker Toy Company's Raggedy Ann, produced from 1963 to 1982, can be worth more than $100 for a 36-inch doll.
-And we can't forget Raggedy Ann's friends.
+And we can't forget Raggedy Ann's friends, some of which are quite collectible.

 Raggedy Ann’s Friends

 Gruelle created a host of characters to keep Raggedy Ann company in his books.
-From Raggedy Andy and the Camel with Wrinkled Knees to Beloved Belindy and Uncle Clem, all the characters ended up immortalized in rag doll form.
+From her playmate Raggedy Andy and the Camel with Wrinkled Knees to Beloved Belindy and Uncle Clem, all the characters ended up being immortalized in rag doll form.

 The most costly of these dolls today is Beloved Belindy, a mammy type caricature complete with head rag.
 Because of Black Americana collectors' interest in this doll, prices usually start at several hundred dollars and go up from there.